apache/pekko/docs/src/main/paradox/stream/stream-parallelism.md

 ## Introduction

-Akka Streams operators (be it simple operators on Flows and Sources or graph junctions) are "fused" together and executed sequentially by default.
+Pekko Streams operators (be it simple operators on Flows and Sources or graph junctions) are "fused" together and executed sequentially by default.
 This avoids the overhead of events crossing asynchronous boundaries but limits the flow to execute at most one operator at any given time.